hilleviuhrberg/hilleviuhrberg.github.io/_pages/live.md

 ## 20161217 Tribute to Billie Holiday GA Kyrkan Helsinborg

-Our own arrangements of the songs sung by Lady Day.
+Our own arrangements of the songs of Lady Day.

 Concert at 19.00